 Drop into the sew-op workroom and see what’s going on.
 People can bring their sewing projects and work on them using the machines and supplies available.
 Experienced sewists are on hand for help and advice.
+Participants must have taken Basic Sewing or have some beginner sewing experience.
 Occasionally we’ll have themes but all projects are welcome.
 Donations are gratefully accepted.
 No registration required.

 Come learn some basic embroidery stitches and ideas for their use, and take home an instructional handout.
 We will start with the basics: fabric and thread, embroidery hoops and stitching evenly.
 We’ll practice on some of the Sew-Op’s fabric stash.
 Finally we’ll look at examples of accents, art pieces, and functional stitching made decorative via embroidery.
 Bring something you would like to embroider and we’ll brainstorm the possibilities.
 Taught by Rebecca.

 The Sew-Op is an exciting place for kids to explore the fun of learning a new craft.
 In the children’s classes kids learn some basic functions of the sewing machine, are provided practice sessions to learn to run the sewing machine and then make something on the machine to take home.
 The Sew-Op provides the sewing machines and materials for classes.
 Some of the items the kids make are bags, 18-inch doll clothes and holiday ornaments.
-Classes are scheduled during school vacations and on Saturdays.
+Classes are scheduled during school vacations and on Saturdays with some options for homeschoolers on weekdays.
 Come explore the excitement of a new adventure in sewing.
 Watch for the class displays on the sign up board.

 A sewing class geared especially for children!
 Students will make a sundress for an 18 inch or American Girl doll.
 The skills to learn will be side seams, sew a cashing on a hem and string ribbon as well as sew on a lace hem.
 All materal will be provided in this 2 hour class.
 Dolls are welcome to attend.
 Class size is limited to 4 students per session, ages 8 to 10.